dorobekmateusz/dorobekmateusz.github.io/_posts/2019-12-09-Chatbots-Practical-Introduction.md

 - **Distributional** approaches are using machine and deep learning and perform semantic tasks really well.
 These systems are broad and scalable, but they don't include a true understanding of the real meaning of sentences.
 These NLP algorithms analyze syntactic based on correlation, contextual dependencies, and part-of-speech tagging n text.

-  I think that these models will be able to deduct a language model based on enough data and proper models.
+  I think that these approach will be able to deduct a language model based on enough data and proper architecture.
 Humans among the world use similar structures to describe the world, each language has nouns, verbs, adjectives and other parts-of-speech that means some kind of general rules were present in the process of creating a language.
 If only we will be able to model one language we will be able to model them all.

 -  **Model Theoretical** approach assumes that language refers to the real world, thus we can model it.
 Understanding of language is it's strong point, but with a very limited scope.
 How does it work?
 For example: